 This is not to be confused with chopped pork.
 Chopped uses a knife and you literally chop the meat into small pieces or cubes.
 That is not the same as pulled.
 Pulled is coarser but with great flavor.

 Pairing Side Dishes For A Smoked Pork Butt

 Some people like iced tea for a beverage and others like a beer.
-Whatever your drink of choice of drink is, you will find that you are drinking less because the flavor from the pulled pork is truly remarkable and you have become a hero to those you served for spectacular skills at smoking a pork butt and turning it into something noteworthy of high praise.
+Whatever your drink of choice of drink is, you will find that you are drinking less because the flavor from the pulled pork is truly remarkable.
 Your friends and family will be talking about this for months while they anxiously await your next smoking endeavor.

 You will want plenty of napkins on hand for everyone to use.
 Regardless, of whether you plate the pulled pork or have it in a sandwich, you are sure to have a spectacular event.